confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 8. Select a region with $0/hr pricing
 9. Select **99.9%** Uptime SLA
 10. Click **Launch cluster**
-11. In Cluster Settings, copy the **Bootstrap server** URL for later use

 ## <a name="step-3"></a>Step 3: Setup Flink